DimanthaWalallawita/management-system/README.md

 3. Click on clone button.

 ## Run
-1. Navigate to the project directory and install the necessary dependencies: cd management-system npm install
+1. Navigate to the project directory and install the necessary dependencies:<br/>
+        cd management-system
+        npm install